fairnightzz/fairnightzz/README.md

 ### Currently working on 👩🏻‍🔧
 * Working as a developer at ToHacks, Toronto's Annual Hackathon
-* Developing a bootcamp dashboard platform at Bolt Bootcamps
 * Coordinating events at UWaterloo's Computer Science Club
+* Reading a myriad of novels

 ### Previously worked on :watch:
 * Building new features and improvements on Splunk's first IoT device
-* Developing workflow software at D2L Corporation
+* Developed workflow software at D2L Corporation
 * Leading clubs such as Science Olympiad, Debate, and Chess
+* Engineered bootcamp dashboard platform at Bolt Bootcamps

 ### Ask me about :man_shrugging:
 * My past experience playing competitive chess